Koolwiza/Bot-12/README.md

 A random bot with a random name.

-A bot to help your server with moderation, utility and more.
+A bot to help your server with moderation, utility and more with a global economy!
 <p>
   <img alt="Version" src="https://img.shields.io/badge/version-1.0.1-blue.svg?style=for-the-badge" />
   <a href="https://github.com/Koolwiza/Bot-12/tree/main/docs" target="_blank">